Waking up too early? Afraid of the clock?

 Sleep Tricks For Insomnia or Waking Up Too Early

 Sleep Trick #1).
 Eat, Eat Eat….
 The old rule of eat light/eat early doesn’t work for me or other fast metabolizers.
-I eat a large dinner about 2 hours before bed.
+I eat a healthy, nutrient dense dinner about 2 hours before bed.
 If your dinner is too early or too small, have a snack before bed.
 A handful of nuts, a hard-boiled egg or a meatball or two can work great.

 If I’m feeling anxious at night and have a lot on my mind, I’m pretty sure I’ll be waking up early with a racing mind and rapid pulse.
 And be hungry!